It's mosquito season in South Texas. Do you feel like mosquitos single you out?

 The truth is, mosquitos can be attracted to someone for a multitude of very natural reasons, and knowing some of those reasons could help you avoid the little suckers.

-First on the list is sight and smell.
-According to Jonathan Day, a professor of medical entomology at the University of Florida, a mosquito has very keen sight and smell for an insect of her size (the males do not bite as they do not need blood for their eggs).
+According to Jonathan Day, a professor of medical entomology at the University of Florida, a mosquito has very keen sight and smell for an insect of its size.

-Much like many sci-fi monsters, mosquitoes are attracted to darker colors, movement, and a variety of certain smells including carbon dioxide, lactic acid, acetone, estradiol (a breakdown product of estrogen), and good old-fashioned body odor.
+Much like many sci-fi monsters, mosquitoes are attracted to darker and warmer colors, movement, and a variety of certain smells including carbon dioxide, lactic acid, acetone, estradiol (a breakdown product of estrogen), and good old-fashioned body odor.
+Carbon Dioxide, or CO2, is one of the bigger factors, considering us humans regularly release it by breathing.

-That means a smelly someone doing lawn work in a black, navy blue, or red t-shirt in the afternoon, and breathing heavily; would be a prime subject for the bugger’s next meal.
+That means a smelly, heavy-breathing individual doing lawn work in a black, navy blue, or red t-shirt would be a prime subject for the bugger’s next meal.
 That also means people with a higher metabolism, pregnant women, and larger people, who produce more carbon dioxide, are more likely to become a victim of a mosquito bite.

 Pregnant women have more to worry about because of their naturally higher body heat.
 Mosquitos are also unfortunately attracted to heat.